clarkfitzg/clarkfitzg.github.io/_posts/2018-02-27-representing-semantics-for-data-analysis-code.md

 ## Example

-What might it look like?
-It should be as close to SQL as possible for a few
+What might the semantic specification look like?
+It should be as close to SQL as possible for a few reasons:
-reasons:

 - SQL is easy to read
 - many people are familiar with SQL